studioarmix/backplate/docs/README.md

   Also expects a class inheriting a `flask_restful.Resource` object, used for when the route is accessed with a child id i.e. `/items/1`.
   The `id` passed as the a parameter of the class instance's various response methods e.g. `get(self, id)`, `post(self, id)` etc. and for nested routes is passed as parameters in parent to leaf order.
 - `children?: array<tuple> = []`
-  An array of child endpoints generated with `backplate.endpoint()`, to allow for nesting url structures, e.g. `/items/:id/attachments`.
+  An array of child endpoints generated with `backplate.Route()`, to allow for nesting url structures, e.g. `/items/:id/attachments`.
 - `child_type?: string = 'int'`
   A reference to the type of argument to expect from, of either `int` or `string`.
 - **Returns**